What Is Vocal Fry and What Does It Sound Like?

 What is Vocal Fry?

-Vocal fry is also commonly known as laryngealization, glottal fry, glottal scrape or Strohbass.
-It was a technique that singers used to land a lower pitch, but isn’t typically encouraged by classically trained professionals.
+Vocal fry is also commonly known as laryngealization, glottal fry, glottal scrape, or Strohbass.
+It’s a technique that singers used to use to land a lower pitch, but isn’t typically encouraged by classically trained professionals.

-Culturally speaking, vocal fry is a linguistic fad that’s taking North America by storm.
-Essentially vocal fry has become the latest ‘Valley Girl’ talk or ‘uptalk’ speaking style.
+Culturally speaking, vocal fry is a linguistic fad that has taken North America by storm.
+Essentially, vocal fry has become the latest ‘Valley Girl’ talk or ‘uptalk’ speaking style.